SAPhow/SAP.how/_posts/ai/2023-01-15-ChatGPT-for-SAP-consulting.md

 author: Vasiliy Kharitonov
 ---

-I was exploring OpenAI's ChatGPT with a question in mind: "Can it be usefull for SAP Consultant?".
+I was exploring OpenAI's ChatGPT with a question in mind: "Can it be usefull for SAP Consultants?".
 Short answer is yes.
-However, this is not panacea, you have to keep some important restrictions in mind.
+However, this is not a panacea, and you have to keep some important restrictions in mind.

 ## Conversation with ChatGPT on IDocs